 If Eyers and others like him want to live in pain, have at it.
 Taken literally as a moral prescription for living, the Bible encourages enduring pain and suffering.
 Just pray to God and trust that Jesus will be with you every step of the way, right?
 No thanks.
 As a humanist, my goal is to reduce suffering and pain, not only for humans, but all living animals.
 The greater goal is happiness and well-being for all.
 While suffering and pain can and do teach us valuable lessons, only Evangelical/Catholic sadomasochists think pain is desirable or necessary.
 Of course, when you believe the world is a shit hole ruined by sin, that all humans are born sinners/haters of God, that life is to be endured until the rapture, and that the grand goal is eternal life in Heaven, it should come as no surprise, then, that you don’t put much emphasis on the here and now.

-Medical marijuana sale and use is legal in Ohio, and there’s movement towards making all use of weed legal.
-All praise be to Shiva.
-However, Republican state legislators — who are overwhelmingly Christians — and regulators have gone out of their way to impede the opening of medical marijuana growers, processors, and sellers.
-Currently, there are only a handful of facilities open, and the cost of the medical marijuana is astronomical — putting it out of reach financially for most Ohioans.
-Illegal street marijuana is far cheaper, but people such as myself refrain from purchasing it this way out of fear of arrest and prosecution.
+Medical marijuana sale and use is legal in Ohio, and there’s movement towards making all use of weed legal (it could be on the ballot this November), All praise be to Shiva.
+Sadly, some Republican state legislators — who are overwhelmingly Christians — and regulators have gone out of their way to impede the opening of medical marijuana growers, processors, and sellers.
+Just over the border in Michigan, marijuana use is legal and much cheaper than Ohio’s medical weed.
+Sellers abound.
 Further, here in the Land of God, Guns, and Republicans, most doctors refuse to write prescriptions for medical marijuana.
 The insane government war against opioids has scared the shit out of medical professionals — fearing the loss of their licenses — so they refuse to act in the best interest of their patients.
 Ohioans can go to one of the few doctors approved to write medical marijuana prescriptions, but this could cause them all sorts of problems with their primary care doctors — including the refusal to treat in the future.
-(Please see How the War on Opioids Hurts People With Chronic Pain, Please Stop the War on Chronic Pain Sufferers, Medical Marijuana and Relieving Pain and Suffering, How Fundamentalist Prohibitions Cause Needless Suffering and Pain, and Understanding and Helping Those Who Live With Chronic Pain.)
+(Please see How the War on Opioids Hurts People With Chronic Pain, A Plea From a Chronic Pain Sufferer: Please Be Aware of Others, Medical Marijuana and Relieving Pain and Suffering, How Fundamentalist Prohibitions Cause Needless Suffering and Pain, and Understanding and Helping Those Who Live With Chronic Pain.)

 Years ago, I helplessly watched a devout Evangelical man suffer horrific pain as he slowly died of bowel cancer.
 He refused to take pain medications because he believed Jesus was better than morphine; that his suffering had some sort of redemptive value.
-My eighty-three-year-old father-in-law often goes without pain relief because he believes drug “addiction” — in vain I tried to explain to him the difference between addiction and dependence — is sinful.
-He would rather writhe in pain than risk pissing off God.
+My late father-in-law often went without pain relief because he believed drug “addiction” (I tried to explain to him the difference between addiction and dependence to him, without success) was sinful.
 As a pastor, I watched countless dying congregants forgo narcotic pain management because they wanted to be clear-headed when they entered the pearly gates.
 They needlessly suffered, and for what?
 Remove God and the afterlife from the equation, and I suspect most people will say YES to anything that reduces their pain.

 If Steve Eyers wants to suffer for Jesus, have at it.
-All that I ask that he not stand in the way of other people getting the help they need.
+All that I ask is that he not stand in the way of other people getting the help they need.
 Jesus is called the Great Physician.
-The gospels detail the many of the healing miracles the Son of God purportedly performed while walking the dusty roads of Palestine.
+The gospels detail many of the healing miracles the Son of God purportedly performed while walking the dusty roads of Palestine.
 Be like Jesus, Steve, Be like Jesus.
-If you can’t heal people Steve, at least let the sick and hurting among you have access to people who can.
+If you can’t heal people, Steve, at least let the sick and hurting among you have access to people and drugs who can.